 9.15 to 12.15 Monday to Friday.
 1.15 to 3.00 Tuesday afternoons, 12.15 to 1.10 Lunch club Monday to Thursday.
-Individual sensory sessions are available by appointment with Allison in the Multi-Sensory unit.
-These are generally afternoon appointments lasting between 45minutes and 1 hour.
+Individual sensory sessions are available by appointment with Helen in the Multi-Sensory unit.
+These are generally afternoon appointments lasting between 45 minutes and 1 hour.

 What to bring with you

 Each child should have sufficient clothes for their daily needs and a spare set of clothes, as children can get messy during their play.
 Please bring sunhats and sun cream during the summer months, welly boots, gloves, and suitable outdoor clothing during the winter months, including ‘all in ones’ for those children starting to move, to ensure that your child can benefit from outdoor activities.

 All clothes should be clearly labelled.
 Please provide spare nappies and if your child is being toilet trained, then please put in extra clothing.
 If you would like to provide nappy cream please speak to your child’s Key Person.